The Incredible Highs (And Mighty Lows) Of Older Women Solo Travel

 Mannequins with headscarves in a shop

 • And then there’s culture shock.
 Who hasn’t coped with that, especially when settling down in a place for more than a few days?
-You can gloss over differences if you’re breezing through but staying a while means having to take the time for a deeper understanding and making an effort to integrate and live like a local, at least a little.
+You can gloss over differences if you’re breezing through but staying a while means taking the time for a deeper understanding and making an effort to integrate and live like a local, at least a little.
 If you traveled to certain countries of the Middle East, would you be willing to wear a chador or burkha on a daily basis?
 What about a simple scarf over your hair?
 And how would you cope with countries where women are considered nearly non-existent?

 • I would get caught off guard.
 Like everyone, I’ve formed stereotypes in my mind – I expect certain people and places to be a certain way and getting rid of my stereotypes could be challenging, especially without someone to talk things over with.